Thank God for poverty.

 Until recently, all the neighborhoods mentioned before were either majority or largely black-dominated.
 South of Calhoun Street features neighborhoods that have been white-dominated for longer, starting with Harleston Village.
 The Village of Harleston is one of the larger boroughs in downtown Charleston, and one of the earliest incorporated.
 Full settlement was slow, however, as much of the land is fill from the former marshes and swamps.
 Today, the neighborhood is filled with quaint homes and major tourist attractions like the College of Charleston and Colonial Lake.

 While not really its own neighborhood, King Street is the Rodeo Drive or Fifth Avenue of Charleston.
 As such, it deserves some special attention when talking about historic downtown Charleston.
 Before segregation, Upper King Street was the designated shopping area for black shoppers.
 King Street below Calhoun was for whites.
 Today, Upper King Street is defined more by its restaurants and bars, while Lower King Street is full of luxury stores and high-end boutiques.
 Nice shopping stretches up and down King Street, as well as some of the other attractions.
-Besides featuring some of the best restaurants and best shopping in Charleston, SC, some other points of interest and events include Marion Square and Second Sunday on King Street.
+Besides featuring some of the best restaurants and best shopping in downtown Charleston, SC, some other points of interest and events include Marion Square and Second Sunday on King Street.

 The only way I can describe the Ansonborough neighborhood is quaint.
 The little streets lined with row homes and larger historic mansions are worth wandering through from Calhoun Street down to Market Street.
 Anson Street is one of my favorites streets to wander down in all Charleston.
 The Gaillard Auditorium is in the Ansonborough neighborhood.